solo-io/gloo/docs/content/guides/gloo_federation/getting_started.md

 ### Service failover

-When an Upstream fails or becomes unhealthy, Gloo Federation can automatically fail traffic over to a different Gloo instance and Upstream.
+When an Upstream fails or becomes unhealthy, Gloo Federation can automatically shift traffic over to a different Gloo instance and Upstream.
 The demo environment has two Kubernetes services, one running in the default namespace of each cluster.
 The echo-blue service is running in the local cluster and the echo-green service is running in the remote cluster.

 We can create a FailoverScheme in Gloo Federation that specifies the echo-blue service as the primary and echo-green as a failover target.
 There can be multiple failover targets in different clusters and namespaces with different priorities.